 Familiar places made new, greener under URA’s Draft Master Plan

-SINGAPORE: Places that Singaporeans find familiar like Orchard Road, mature towns and major recreational corridors will be rejuvenated, said the Urban Redevelopment Authority (URA) on Wednesday (Mar 27).
+SINGAPORE: Places that Singaporeans find familiar such as Orchard Road, mature towns and major recreational corridors will be rejuvenated, said the Urban Redevelopment Authority (URA) on Wednesday (Mar 27).

-The areas to be rejuvenated include mature towns like Farrer Park and Dakota Crescent, and recreational corridors like the Civic District and the Rail Corridor, according to URA's Draft Master Plan 2019.
+The areas to be rejuvenated include mature towns such as Farrer Park and Dakota Crescent, and recreational corridors like the Civic District and the Rail Corridor, according to URA's Draft Master Plan 2019.

 It is a blueprint which charts the Government’s development of statutory land over the next 10 to 15 years.